-Can re-registration and renewal be completed on-line?
+Can renewal be completed on-line?

 For U.S. Postal Service regular and Priority mail use:

-FAA Aircraft Registration Branch AFS-750 PO Box 25504 Oklahoma City, OK 73125-0504
+FAA Aircraft Registration Branch AFS-750

 For Overnight or Commercial Delivery Services, use:

-FAA Aircraft Registration Branch AFS-750 6425 S Denning Rm 118 Oklahoma City, OK 73169-6937
+FAA Aircraft Registration Branch AFS-750

-Upon receiving the "Notice: Expiration of Aircraft Registration letter”, the aircraft owner will access the Aircraft Re-registration / Renewal web page at http://registry.faa.gov/renewregistration/.
-In the "Let's get started" box enter the aircraft's N-number and the re-registration/security code into the indicated spaces, then select Next”.
-Depending on the type of code you are issued, this will display either a Re-registration or Renewal application filled out with the information then on file with the FAA Aircraft Registration Branch for this aircraft.
+Upon receiving the "Notice: Expiration of Aircraft Registration" letter, the aircraft owner will access the Aircraft Registration Renewal web page at http://registry.faa.gov/renewregistration/.
+In the "Let's get started" box enter the aircraft's N-number and the security code into the indicated spaces, then select "Next".
+This will display the Aircraft Registration Renewal application filled out with the information then on file with the FAA Aircraft Registration Branch for this aircraft.
 The page also offers the owner the option to affirm that no changes to the registration information shown are needed or that there is a change to be reported.
 Before selecting an option, carefully review the information shown.

-If you find that: there is an unreported change in address or ownership*; a loss of qualifying citizenship status by an owner; or the aircraft is registered in another country; then select the bar indicating that there are changes to report.
-This will redisplay the form with active fields for you to enter your updates or report changes.
+If you find that: there is an unreported change in address or ownership*; a loss of qualifying citizenship status by an owner; or the aircraft is registered in another country; then select the option indicating that there are changes to report.
+This will redisplay the form with active fields for you to enter the updates or report changes.
 When you are finished making your entries; print the form, sign it, and mail it to the FAA Aircraft Registry at the address shown on the form.
-If only an address has changed and the aircraft will remain registered in your name, include the $5.00 re-registration/renewal fee with your form.
-Before signing the form, please review the Helpful Information” section on the right side of the form to verify who should sign, the title signers should show, and to find direction to further assistance if needed.
+If only an address has changed and the aircraft will remain registered in your name, include the $5.00 renewal fee with your form.
+Before signing the form, please review the Helpful Information section on the right side of the form to verify who should sign, the title signers should show, and to find direction to further assistance if needed.

-* The Re-Registration and Renewal Application forms only have room to show the first two owners of an aircraft.
+* The Renewal Application form only has room to show the first two owners of an aircraft.
 To verify the names of any additional owners, you can look up an N-number on-line and review the names shown as other owners.
-From the Re-Registration / Renewal web pages in the left margin under Aircraft Inquiry” select Online”.
 This link will take you to the Aircraft Inquiry page.
-Select N-Number" to bring up the N-Number Inquiry page.
+Select "N-Number" to bring up the N-Number Inquiry page.
 Enter the N-number of your aircraft in the space provided and select the "Submit" button.
-This will bring up the aircraft registration information page for your aircraft, you may have to scroll down to see Other Owner Names.
+This will bring up the aircraft registration information page for your aircraft; you may need to scroll down to see "Other Owner Names".

-Return to the Aircraft Registration" web page, and select the link for "Aircraft Registration Forms".
-From the Registration Forms List select AC Form 8050-1A Aircraft Re-Registration Application if you are re-registering you aircraft.
-Select AC Form 8050-1B Aircraft Registration Renewal Application, if you are renewing your aircraft's registration.
-Both forms may be filled out on-line.
-Complete the top half of the form using the information from the N-number inquiry.
-If your mailing or physical address has changed, enter the new address in the spaces provided.
+Return to the "Aircraft Registration" web page, and select the link for "Aircraft Registration Forms".
+From the Registration Forms List select, AC Form 8050-1B Aircraft Registration Renewal Application.
+This form may be filled out on-line.
+Complete the top half of the form using the information from the N-number inquiry page.
+If your mailing or physical address has changed, enter the new address(es) in the spaces provided.
 If your mailing address is a P.O.
 Box then you must also provide a physical address.
-Check the box for the appropriate certification statement, print the form, and sign it as appropriate for the aircraft's type of registration.
-Send the form and the $5 re-registration fee to the FAA Aircraft Registration Branch at the address shown.
+Select the appropriate certification statement, print the form, and sign it as appropriate for the aircraft's type of ownership.
+Send the form and the $5 renewal fee to the FAA Aircraft Registration Branch at the address shown.

-Does the expiration of registration affect the leases, liens, security agreements already on file at the FAA Aircraft Registration Branch?
+Does the expiration of registration affect the leases, liens, or security agreements already on file at the FAA Aircraft Registration Branch?

 14 Code of Federal Regulations, Part 49 - Recording of Aircraft Titles and Security Documents, provides regulations for the recording of certain conveyances affecting an interest in U.S. registered aircraft.
 The validity of any instrument recordable under this part such as a bill of sale, lease, lien, or security instrument is governed by the laws of the State, possession, Puerto Rico, or District of Columbia in which the instrument was delivered.
 This rule did not make any change to Part 49, and the Aircraft Registration Branch does not anticipate any changes in the examination and processing of these instruments.
 It is notable that an aircraft with expired registration is not registered, which means new instruments may not be recorded until the aircraft is again registered.
 However, when an aircraft's registration expires, the recorded bills of sale, liens, leases, and security interests that are part of the aircraft record will remain a part of that record.
 Recorded instruments will be available for review during periods of expiration as they are now following the sale, export, registration cancellation, and even the demise of the aircraft.